-A new research project stemming from one of the UC Davis Environmental Health Sciences Center's Pilot Projects began field work in May 2021.
-This project is a collaborative effort between Professor Deborah Bennett, PhD, an exposure scientist at UC Davis, and Jane Sellen of Californians for Pesticide Reform.
+A new research study stemming from one of the UC Davis Environmental Health Sciences Center's pilot projects began field work in May 2021.
+This project is a collaborative effort between Professor Deborah Bennett, PhD, an exposure scientist at UC Davis, and Jane Sellen, Co-director of Californians for Pesticide Reform.

 This community-driven project measures a suite of over 25 pesticides in the air by monitoring local residents' personal exposure throughout the day.
 Pesticides include organophosphates, pyrethroids, fumigants and a variety of less studied compounds applied in the region.
 These compounds are either endocrine disruptors that interfere with hormones or potential neurotoxicants that can affect brain function and development.

 Some 36 adults across nine agricultural communities in three San Joaquin Valley counties will participate by going about their normal daily activities.
 Wearing a backpack with a small pump and two air sampling tubes for three days, they will turn on the sampler in the morning before leaving their house and wear the backpack for 12 to 14 hours.
-UC Davis Professor Thomas Young’s laboratory will then analyze the samples.
+Study participants will follow a standard collection routine, which includes sampling only in authorized areas.
+UC Davis Professor Thomas Young’s laboratory will then analyze the samples they collect.

 "There are many homes in Fresno County with only a chain link fence separating them from treated fields," says Nayamin Martinez, Executive Director of Fresno-based Central California Environmental Justice Network.
 "In this study, community residents will measure what's in their own backyards.
 Here in the Valley, there's a strong desire to know more about what's in the air we all breathe."